gshipley/summitlab14/Chapters/08-Managing_districts.md

 Districts define a set of node hosts within which gears can be easily moved to load-balance the resource usage of those nodes.
 While not required for a basic OpenShift Enterprise installation, districts provide several administrative benefits and their use is recommended.

-Districts allow a gear to maintain the same UUID (and related IP addresses, MCS levels and ports) across any node within the district, so that applications continue to function normally when moved between nodes on the same district.
-All nodes within a district have the same profile, meaning that all the gears on those nodes are the same size (for example small or medium).
+Districts allow a gear to maintain the same UUID (and related IP addresses, MCS levels, and ports) across any node within the district, so that applications continue to function normally when moved between nodes in the same district.
+All nodes within a district have the same profile, meaning that all the gears on those nodes are the same size (for example, small or medium).
 There is a hard limit of 6000 gears per district.

 This means, for example, that developers who hard-code environment settings into their applications instead of using environment variables will not experience problems due to gear migrations between nodes.
 The application continues to function normally because exactly the same environment is reserved for the gear on every node in the district.
 This saves developers and administrators time and effort.

 ##**Enabling districts**

-To use districts, the broker’s MCollective plugin must be configured to enable districts.
+To use districts, the broker's MCollective plugin must be configured to enable districts.
 Edit the */etc/openshift/plugins.d/openshift-origin-msg-broker-mcollective.conf* configuration file and confirm the following parameters are set:

 **Note: Confirm the following on the broker host.**

 	DISTRICTS_ENABLED=true
 	NODE_PROFILE_ENABLED=true

 While you are viewing this file, you may notice the *DISTRICTS_REQUIRE_FOR_APP_CREATE=false* setting.
-This will not allow users to create new application if there are no districts defined or if all districts are at max capacity.
+Enabling this option prevents users from creating a new application if there are no districts defined or if all districts are at max capacity.

 ##**Creating and populating districts**

 To create a district that will support a gear type of small, we will use the *oo-admin-ctl-district* command.
-After defining the district, we can add our node host (node.example.com) as the only node in that district.
+After defining the district, we can add our node host (node.hosts.example.com) as the only node in that district.
 Execute the following commands to create a district named small_district which can only hold *small* gear types:

 **Note: Execute the following on the broker host.**